Memoir Or Autobiography? How To Choose The Right Genre

 Some memoirs touch on life subjects such as divorce, illness, professional challenges, or family issues.

-Similar to a novel, it is a story with a protagonist.
 The only difference is that it is not fiction, and the protagonist is the author.

-There can be suspense, drama, danger, a climax, and a dénouement.
+Such elements could be suspense, drama, danger, a climax, and a dénouement.

 Because it is a memory from the author’s viewpoint, a memoir focuses more on the feelings and emotions of the time to drive the plot.